-Drawing from oral histories, archival records, and family letters, notebooks, photographs, and keepsakes, I have been working to complete a creative nonfiction book project that traverses the remarkable story of a family with sixteen children as they depart from their lane in the Irish countryside and find their ways in a changing world — across the United Kingdom and the United States — struggling through love and loss to hold onto a home that cannot keep them.
+Drawing from oral histories, archival records, and family letters, notebooks, photographs, and keepsakes, I have been working to complete a family memoir / creative nonfiction project that traverses the remarkable story of a family with sixteen children as they depart from their lane in the Irish countryside and find their ways in a changing world — across the United Kingdom and the United States — struggling through love and loss to hold onto a home that cannot keep them.
 The result is both a social history of Ireland across the twentieth century and a universal narrative exploring the effects of migration on those leaving and those left behind.
 Please sign up for my mailing list here and don't hesitate to reach out via email.

 NONFICTION: